98juju98/CCJM/README.md

 ## Description

 CCJM is a plugin for Autodesk Revit designed to enhance productivity by providing additional features such as managing shortcuts, hyperlinks, and your favorite commands.
 Export multiple sheets in 1 dwg.
 Generated the center of gravity.
 Traingulation from vertical points.
 Sum volumes, area, length ...
-Join elements in active view, Generated motion in revit, 4D phasage.
+Join elements in active view, Generated motion in revit, 4D phasage, copy filter, export/import schedules to excel.

 ## Installation with admin rights and without admin rights
 1. **Download**: Obtain the `InstallCCJM.7z` file from the [Releases](https://github.com/98juju98/CCJM/releases) section of this repository.